jason-woolf/DesmosPlayer/README.md

 > :warning: Note: The ID is not the same as the index of the expression.

-> :bulb: Tip: To find the ID of an expression, click on the expression while holding down the Ctrl key (Windows) or the Command key (Mac).
+> :bulb: Tip: To find the ID of an expression, click on the expression while holding down the Ctrl key on a PC or the Command key (⌘) on a Mac.
 The ID is printed in the console and copied to the clipboard so you can easily paste it into your program.
 See the section on Usability Features below for more details.

 Here is an example of a program script that you would write: